harilvfs/carch/README.md

 ## Code of Conduct 📜

 **We are committed to providing a welcoming and inclusive environment for all contributors.
-Please read and follow our [Code of Conduct](https://github.com/harilvfs/carch/blob/main/.github/CODE_OF_CONDUCT.md).**
+Please read and follow our [Code of Conduct](https://github.com/harilvfs/carch/blob/main/.github/CODE_OF_CONDUCT.md) to ensure a positive experience for everyone involved.**

 ## License 📄